Kiffhost/exalted-scripture-understanding/Charms/Abyssal/Lore/Seeker of Forbidden Truths.md

 3 points: Add (higher of [[Essence]] or 3) necromantic motes toward shaping a spell.
 The Abyssal may use this benefit multiple times on the same spell.
 3 points: Retroactively reveal a codex, scroll, or the like on the deathknight’s person that’s exceptional equipment for [[Lore]] or [[Occult]] rolls concerning a specific topic, comparable in breadth to a specialty.
 5 points: Add (Essence/2, rounded up) successes on [[Investigation]], [[Lore]], [[Medicine]], and [[Occult]] rolls for one scene.
-5 points: Automatically succeed on a roll to introduce or challenge a fact involving a topic that [[Waking Nightmare Inspiration]] could grant a specialty in, as long as the [[Storyteller]] deems success possible.
+5 points: Automatically succeed on a roll to introduce or [[Challenging a Fact|challenge a fact]] involving a topic that [[Waking Nightmare Inspiration]] could grant a specialty in, as long as the [[Storyteller]] deems success possible.
 5 points: Add one [[Willpower]] toward the cost of a [[Lore]] Charm or spell.
 5 points: Gain +2 [[Resolve]] for one scene.
 7 points: Automatically succeed on a roll to introduce or challenge any fact, as long as the [[Storyteller]] deems success possible.